DrScKAWAMOTO/cmdrecplay/README.md

 Thanks
 ------

-Thanks bear protocol written by Laszlo Nagy. `cmdrecplay` uses bear protocol.
+Thanks bear protocol written by Laszlo Nagy.
-Bear's approach is system call hacking by `LD_PRELOAD`, and `cmdrecplay` uses its approach too.
-Bear uses the JSON compilation database, but `cmdrecplay` uses the sqlite3 database.
-For more detail, see https://github.com/rizsotto/Bear .
+Old `cmdrecplay` used bear protocol, but new `cmdrecplay` does not use it !!

 How to build
 ------------